 Before Joining Steve Biko Academic Hospital, she worked at Themba Hospital in Mpumalanga Province from 2005 to 2006.
 Here she served in various departments – namely, Emergency Medicine; Internal Medicine; Surgery and Orthopaedics; Paediatrics and Neonatology; and, Gynaecology and Obstetrics.

-She then moved to the Tshwane District Hospital in Pretoria from 2008 to 2009 where she served in five departments – namely, Emergency Medicine; Internal Medicine; Paediatrics and Neonatology; and, Immunology Clinic: HIV and TB.
+She then moved to the Tshwane District Hospital in Pretoria from 2008 to 2009 where she served in five departments – namely, Emergency Medicine; Internal Medicine; Pediatrics and Neonatology; and, Immunology Clinic: HIV and TB.

 From 2009 ton2011 she joined the Foundation for Professional Development serving in the Department of Infectious Diseases.